A road trip from Dallas to the Grand Canyon takes you from the largest metropolitan area in Texas to the longest canyon in the world.

 To top it off, we highly recommend staying at the picturesque Little America Hotel, nestled perfectly among the Ponderosa Pine Forest.
 A beautiful hotel designed like a traditional log cabin and lodge, located right on the edge of Coconino National Forest, this is the perfect option for anyone wanting to make their entire trip about the natural beauty of the area.

-Don't let the rustic beauty fool you though, this is still a modern, fully kitted out hotel, complete with all the trimmings like luxury furnishings, Wi-Fi and a swimming pool, all ideal for when you want to relax after a long hard day.
+Don't let the rustic beauty fool you though, this is still a modern hotel, complete with all the trimmings like luxury furnishings, Wi-Fi and a swimming pool, all ideal for when you want to relax after a long hard day.

-Well, you would be correct in thinking that and the following list are my personal top picks for things to see en route to the Grand Canyon.
+Well, you would be correct in thinking that and the following list are our personal top picks for things to see en route to the Grand Canyon.